juchen/CoroutineDemo/README.md

 The difference is that `startCoroutine()` takes a `suspend` function, instead.
-When a suspend function is suspended, the control is returned to the message loop of the thread, in my best guess.
+When a suspend function is suspended, the control is returned to the message loop of the thread, similar to when a `Runnable` is finished, in my best guess.

 Generally we do not have to use so primitive a function `startCoroutine()`.
 We can use constructs such as `launch`, `async`, or `runBlocking`.
 We use `startCoroutine()` just because this is a demo.

 The `startCoroutine()` take a lambda to run.
-In our case, it outputs a log message and call the suspend function `coRunner()`.
+This lambda funciton, in our code, outputs a log message and calls the suspend function `coRunner()`.

 Some log messages have been added in the code for convenience to trace the execution flow.